• Skip to main content

 So most of what a propane regulator does happens behind the scenes, and you shouldn’t have a thing to worry about should your regulator be functioning properly.
 However, having a faulty regulator can be dangerous for the life of your propane system as well as the life of your rig.

-Propane regulators regulate pressure in your propane lines, and should you have a faulty regulator, you will notice either too little or too much propane activating in your various appliances.
+Propane regulators do exactly what the name suggests, as they regulate pressure in your propane lines, and should you have a faulty regulator, you will notice either too little or too much propane activating in your various appliances.
 Both too little or too much pressure can present a danger to your rig and propane system.
 But more on that soon!

 In fact, they are.
-Which is where the phrase two-stage propane regulators come in.
+This is where the phrase two-stage propane regulators come in.
 All RV propane regulators should be two-stage regulators, or else you’re asking for trouble.
-Essentially, propane gas needs to go through a two step or two stage process in order to be harnessed for our RV appliances.
+Essentially, propane gas needs to go through a two-step or two-stage process in order to be harnessed for our RV appliances.

 This two-stage regulator is similar to any RV water pressure products you may have seen on the market.
 These pressure controllers are necessary in order to protect your RV’s delicate systems from any sort of burst pipe or unruly propane supply!
 This is why I have only included two-stage regulators in this article.
 It is dangerous to have a single-stage regulator on your RV, as the pressure is not nearly as controlled as found in a two-stage.

-Single stage regulators may be ideal for your simplified camp stove or backyard grill, but ultimately these single stage regulators can’t handle your RV’s more complicated systems.
-You will either end up with a weak level of propane or a much too high level of propane.
-Many would argue a dangerous amount of propane!
+Single-stage regulators may be ideal for your simplified camp stove or backyard grill, but ultimately they can’t handle an RV’s complicated system.
+You will either end up with a level of propane that’s too weak or too high.

-Many two-stage regulators are not adjustable, which means that you won’t have control over the amount of pressure going into your RV’s systems.
-However, this is usually not an issue and would only be an issue if your propane regulator is broken, or if you have a rig that needs a large amount of pressure normally not found in standardly set regulators.
+Many two-stage regulators are not adjustable, which means you won’t have control over the amount of pressure going into your RV’s systems.
+However, this is usually not an issue and would only ever be a problem if your propane regulator is broken, or if you have a rig that needs a large amount of pressure not normally found in standard set regulators.

 Some two-stage propane regulators are adjustable, but very few.
 If you think your rig is tricky (we all have our secret hacks!) keeping an eye out for an adjustable option may be smart for you.

-Just like RVs, not all propane regulators are created equally.
-There are different types, based on different needs.
-This will hopefully give you some idea of what propane regulator you need, based on the type of rig you have.
+Not all propane regulators are created equally.
+Just like different types of RVs, propane regulators can vary in type, being suitable for different needs.
+Hopefully, my breakdown below will help give you some idea of what propane regulator you need, based on the type of rig you have.
 Here are the main types of propane regulators on the market today.

 Automatic Dual Tank Regulator

-If you own most any RV with two propane tanks side by side, chances are you’ll need to shop around for an automatic dual tank regulator.
-This piece of RV technology is great, because it allows you to have both of your propane tanks hooked up at the same time and your regulator will automatically switch to your second tank should the first one run out.
+If you own an RV with two propane tanks side by side, chances are you’ll need to shop around for an automatic dual tank regulator.
+This piece of RV technology is great because it allows you to have both of your propane tanks hooked up at the same time, and the regulator will automatically switch to the second tank should the first one run out.

 Why might this be important?
 Should you be taking a shower or washing the dishes, the last thing you need is for the propane to run out and force you to go outside and switch your tanks.
-This is even more important should it be the middle of the night and you need propane to keep your rig warm!
+This is even more important when it’s winter, in the middle of the night, and you need propane to keep your rig warm!

-These regulators are found on many travel trailers and RVs, and are identifiable by their two pigtails or hoses on either side of the regulator mechanism.
-Having an automatic system that can monitor your propane levels and automatically switch over is handy, and the way that most RVs have gone.
+These regulators are found on many travel trailers and RVs and are identifiable by their two pigtails or hoses on either side of the regulator mechanism.
+Having an automatic system that can monitor your propane levels and automatically switch over is handy, and the way most RVs are leaning towards.

 Manual Dual Tank Regulator

-It’s still very easy to operate, and can be found on many older RVs or slightly less luxury ones.
+It’s still very easy to operate and can be found on many older RVs or slightly less luxurious ones.
 My vintage rig can have two tanks hooked up to it (a necessity for full-timers!), but I have to go outside and turn a dial when one tank runs out.
-Not the end of the world, certainly, but can be inconvenient from time to time.
+Not the end of the world, certainly, but it can be inconvenient from time to time.

 If you have the budget, I recommend going for the automatic dual tank regulator over the manual.
 However, these manual regulators are often budget friendly and very easy to operate.
 It’s all up to you, of course!
 Most propane regulators are automatic at this point in time, so that you don’t have to worry about exiting your rig when you need heat in the middle of the night.
 Convenient, right?